Sensitive facial skin – Understanding its causes and how to protect it

 2 min read

 While sensitive skin can appear anywhere on the body, it is at its most obvious on the face.
 It occurs when skin’s natural barrier function is compromised, causing water loss and allowing penetration of irritants.
-Symptoms are exacerbated by factors that facial skin is most exposed to, from the sun to some ingredients in products applied to the face.
+Symptoms are exacerbated by factors that facial skin is most exposed to, from the sun to some ingredients in cosmetics and cleansers.

 Having a greater understanding of the causes of sensitive facial skin, and the factors that can worsen it, can help reduce its impact and lessen occurrences.

 Healthy skin performs a delicate balancing act, protecting against external influences, while regulating moisture levels.
 Much of this is down to the processes taking place in skin’s horny layer, or stratum corneum, which is made up of cells and lipids.
 These lipids are like the ‘mortar’ to the cells’ ‘bricks’, providing stability and permeability, regulating fluid and maintaining elasticity and firmness.

 The horny layer (stratum corneum) forms the uppermost layer of the epidermis and protects the body against external factors.In healthy skin the barrier function retains moisture, preventing dryness and sensitivity.

 Their effectiveness, however, is dependent on enzyme activity, which is often weaker in sensitive skin.
 As a result, skin’s barrier function becomes compromised, leading to excess transepidermal water loss (TEWL) and enabling the penetration of irritants.
 This can be even more pronounced in facial skin, which is not only most exposed to factors like UV rays, pollutants and chemicals, but is also where the epidermis can be as thin as 0.02mm, compared to an average thickness of 0.1mm elsewhere.

 Symptoms of sensitive facial skin may be:

 Flaking, redness, rashes, swelling, scaling and roughness.